What is Adoption

 What if I already have children of my own?

 Applicants who already have children are welcomed.
 Existing parents can bring skills and experience to the parenting task.
-We will need to take into consideration how an adopted child will fit in with your family.
+We will need to take into consideration how an adopted child will fit in with your family and the potential impact on the children in your home already.
 It is advisable that an adopted child should be at least two years younger than any existing children in the family.

 Why might an application be rejected?